One of my most favorite times of the year is when Christmas is approaching.

-But inevitably, this is how it would roll in our household:
+But inevitably, this is how it would go in our household:

-– the five-year-old decides this is the morning she wants to stop wearing pants.
+– Our five-year-old decides that this is the morning she wants to stop wearing pants.

-– the 13-year-old decides that she will not wear a coat because no one else in her class does.
-And she knows the exact temperature at the tree farm, and it won’t be cold enough to foresee wearing a coat.
+– Meanwhile, our 13-year-old decides not to wear a coat because no one else in her class does.
+She knows the exact temperature at the tree farm, and she doesn’t think it will be cold enough to wear a coat.

-– My husband needs to stop at McDonald’s because he needs a coke to stop the stabbing pain behind his eyes.
-In order to get through the drive to Rockford to cut down a tree and see these “deer that we can see in our backyard”.
+– My husband needs to stop at McDonald’s because he needs a Coke to stop the stabbing pain behind his eyes.
+In order to get through the drive to Rockford to cut down a tree and see these “deer that we can see from our backyard.”

-– then the 13-year-old decides that she wants a breakfast sandwich.
+– The 13-year-old then decides she wants a breakfast sandwich.
 And cinnamon rolls.
-And a large orange juice.
+Plus a big glass of orange juice.

--By the way, these foods are normally banned from the car but this particular McDonald’s has a PLAYLAND and we all know how we feel about PLAYLANDS.
+By the way, these foods are usually not allowed in the car, but this McDonald’s has a PLAYLAND, and we all know how we feel about PLAYLANDS.

--Within 30 minutes, we are nowhere near the tree/reindeer farm and the backseat smells like a mixture of fast food, farts, and socks.
-If frustration had a candle smell, this would be it.
+-Within 30 minutes, we are nowhere near the tree/reindeer farm, and the backseat smells like a mix of fast food, farts, and socks.
+If frustration had a scent, this would be it.

-– Three hours later, we arrive at our destination.
-The 13-year-old is “freezing, MOMM” because she doesn’t have a coat.
-AND since she spilled her orange juice all over her sweatshirt, she is now wearing a tank top.
+– After three hours, we get to our destination.
+The 13-year-old is “freezing, Mommmm” because she doesn’t have a coat.
+AND since she ruined her sweatshirt with orange juice, she is now wearing a tank top.
 With a hole in it.
 In December.

-– The five-year-old ate her entire meal off of her vomit-stained outfit, so of course, she is completely butt-naked.
+-The five-year-old ate her whole meal off of her outfit that was stained with vomit, so she is, of course, completely butt-naked.

-– I don’t have any whimsical flannel so I am wearing my “mom uniform” of too-tight jeans with the first button undone so I can breathe and my ten-year-old winter jacket because we never go to Christmas tree/reindeer farms, to begin with.
-Which I am now handing over to my teenager who didn’t need to wear a winter coat, remember?
+-I don’t have any whimsical flannel, so I’m wearing my “mom uniform” of too-tight jeans with the first button undone so I can breathe and my 10-year-old winter jacket because we never go to Christmas tree/reindeer farms to begin with.
+Which I am now giving to my teenager, who didn’t need a winter coat.